wlangera/gcube-bcubed-hack/paper.md

 ## Incorporation of virtual species to the simulation workflow
 Project 8 originally aimed to address the challenges of incomplete and unreliable biodiversity data which hinder accurate species distribution models (SDMs).
 By creating virtual species with known ecological characteristics, researchers can simulate and analyse the effects of spatial, temporal, and taxonomic uncertainties.
 This "virtual ecologist" approach helps quantify sources of error and refine modelling techniques.
 The goal is to improve conservation planning, especially for rare or endangered species, by providing more reliable predictions of species distributions under various environmental conditions, including climate change.

-At an early stage of the hackathon, it was decided to integrate the concepts and ideas developed by this group would be integrated into the cube simulation package of group 2.
+At an early stage of the hackathon, it was decided to integrate the concepts and ideas developed by this group would into the cube simulation package of group 2.
 This decision was influenced by the existing proposal to incorporate a virtual species workflow using the **virtualspecies** package, as mentioned above.
 The focus was primarily on discussions, conceptualization, and experimentation with the code of both the **virtualspecies** package and the **gcube** package as it was being developed at the time.

 The idea of working with a virtual species approach in **gcube**, is that simulations can start from two points.